The new figures show that in the constituency of Windsor, there are now only 425 claimants of unemployment benefit.

 The MP for the Windsor constituency, Adam Afriyie welcomed the figures:

-“It is important now that the Government continues with the successful policies that have brought Britain to the top of the economic tables.
-Let’s push on and secure a more prosperous future for everyone.
+“What’s important now is that the Government doesn’t go back on the successful policies that have brought us here.
+Let’s push on and secure a more prosperous future for everyone.”

 Note to editors

 1. Total unemployment – 425

 b.
 Universal Credit but not in employment - 23

 c.
 Percentage of those aged 16-64 - 0.8% (equivalent UK rate is 2.4%)

 2. Ranked - 589 of 650